acedev0816/StakePool/resource/extractor.contracts.md

 <div class="description">
 The auction with the ID {{auction_id}} is cancelled.
 The auction must not have any bids yet, otherwise it can't be cancelled.

-If the seller of this auction has already transferred the assets for this auction to the AtomicMarket account, the assets are transferred back.
+If the seller of this auction has already transferred the assets for this auction to the extractor account, the assets are transferred back.
 </div>

 <b>Clauses:</b>